RicherMans/UIT_Mobile/README.md

 * All models are fast on mobile devices and can be used for online audio tagging.

 While the Audioset performance appears to be not at SOTA-levels, its important to note that UiT is evaluated on *1s crops*, which heavily degrades Audiosets performance.
-To give an idea, if we evaluate [AST](https://github.com/YuanGongND/ast) with the same setting (1s crops), we achieve an mAP of 36.56.
+To give an idea, if we evaluate [AST](https://github.com/YuanGongND/ast) with the same setting (1s crops), we achieve an mAP of 36.56 and [CNN14](https://github.com/qiuqiangkong/audioset_tagging_cnn) achieves 38.55.

 ## Preparation